anchore/oss-docs/content/docs/user-guides/sbom/sources.md

 docker save -o alpine.tar alpine:latest
 ```

-## Container Daemon Configuration
+## Container Runtime Configuration

 ### Image Availability and Authentication

-When using container daemon sources (Docker, Podman, or Containerd):
+When using container runtime sources (Docker, Podman, or Containerd):

-- **Missing images**: If an image doesn't exist locally in the daemon, Syft attempts to pull it from the registry
+- **Missing images**: If an image doesn't exist locally in the container runtime, Syft attempts to pull it from the registry via the runtime
-- **Private images**: You must be logged in to the registry via the daemon (e.g., `docker login`) or have credentials configured for direct registry access.
+- **Private images**: You must be logged in to the registry via the container runtime (e.g., `docker login`) or have credentials configured for direct registry access.
 See [Authentication with Private Registries](/docs/user-guides/private-registries) for more details.

 ### Environment Variables